There are 2 basic ways that unmarried couples with a baby can establish paternity:

 This is the easiest way to establish paternity.
 Both parents have to sign the VAP.
 They are agreeing that they are the legal biological parents of the child.
 When the father signs he is also agreeing that:

 - he may become responsible for paying child support and medical insurance.
 This could also include prenatal medical and birth expenses.

-When you go to the hospital to deliver your baby, the medical staff gives you the VAP.
-They also have people there who can answer any questions you might have.
-Remember, they can’t answer specific legal questions.
+When you go to the hospital to deliver your baby, the medical staff will give you the VAP.
+They also have people there who can answer any general questions you might have.
+Remember, they can’t answer specific legal questions about your situation.
 They can only help with general information.

 Both parents should read the VAP carefully.
-If they understand and agree with the information, they need to sign it and date it in front of a notary public.
+If they understand and agree with the information, they should sign it and date it in front of a notary public.
 A notary public is a professional witness that is registered with the state of Kentucky.
-The hospital has a notary public on staff.
+The hospital should have a notary public on staff.

 Once both parents have signed the VAP, the father’s name is added to the birth certificate and the hospital sends it to the local Health Department.
 The Health Department sends the certificate to the Kentucky Office of Vital Statistics.
 You can ask for a copy of the VAP when you sign it.

 The VAP is usually signed in the hospital after the child is born, but it can also be signed outside of the hospital.
 You can get the form at your Local Health Department or your Local Child Support Office.
 These offices should have staff that can notarize the paperwork for you.

 If both parents do not agree to sign the VAP, the father’s name is not added to the birth certificate and the child does not have a legal father at that time.